 While the gig economy is rising in popularity, it certainly isn’t a newcomer to the employment scene (although you didn’t see too many social media influencer gigs back in the day).
 Let’s break down what the gig economy is now and how it’s impacting the workforce.

 What led to the growth of the gig economy?

-Who makes up the gig economy?
+Who works in the gig economy?

-- Tasker (e.g. TaskRabbit)
+- Tasker (e.g., TaskRabbit)

 - Drivers (e.g., truck, taxi, Uber/Lyft)

 - Computer programmers and software engineers